-Solution designed

-- The push part of the door does not need handle. - Design a door with only in the pull side of the door. - Leave the push side with a plain pad. - ➤ People will push the door automatically if they don't see a handle
+Problem Solution designed The push part of the door does not The design had interrupted human brain cognitive Bias. need handle. > For brain seeing handle triggers an > Design a door with only in the pull action to pull it. side of the door. > Leave the push side with a plain pad. ➤ In this case the push and pull part of the door are fitted with a handle, this ➤ People will push the door creates confusion in brain. automatically if they don't see a handle